learn-co-students/js-apis-readme-v-000/README.md

 + Explain how to make an API request using AJAX
 + Make an API `get` request using AJAX
 + Make an API `post` request using AJAX
++ Parse JSON
++ Explain what JSON is

 ## Intro